masc-ucsc/livehd/README.md

 ```

 ## Structure

-LiveHD is optimized for synthesis and simulation.
-The core of LiveHD is a graph
-structure called LGraph (or Live Graph or LGraph for short).
-LGraph allows
-forward and backward traversals in the nodes (bidirectional graph).
-The reason
-is that some algorithms need a forward and some a backward traversal, being
-bidirectional would help.

 A single LGraph represents a single netlist module.
 LGraph is composed of nodes,
 node pins, edges and tables of attributes.
 An LGraph node is affiliated with a